 Enforcing ever-more stringent rules about use of outdoor space at night has already been proved ridiculous with the sudden need to prioritise ventilation during the pandemic.
 Camden’s ‘streateries’ may have finally moved the needle towards the al fresco dining culture so beloved of our continental neighbours, and it looks like the outdoor tables are now here to stay.
 Meanwhile, after years of depressing closures of cherished night time music venues the months ahead are looking massively exciting for new openings.

-After a multi-million pound refurb (and a very close shave with a fire), Camden’s iconic High Street venue finally reopens this week.
-The main auditorium is already legendary for the role-call of global artists who have played there, but this new incarnation sees a total of nine performances spaces, from a brand new 200-capacity intimate venue to a DJ booth in the ground floor shop, a jazz club and rooftop cocktail terrace.
+After a multi-million pound refurb (and a very close shave with a fire), Camden’s iconic High Street venue finally reopened in April 2022.
+The main auditorium was already legendary for the role-call of global artists who have played there, but this new incarnation sees a total of nine performances spaces, from a brand new 200-capacity intimate venue to a DJ booth in the ground floor shop, a jazz club and rooftop cocktail terrace.

 “We’re creating a huge platform for new artists with all the venues and spaces within the new building,” KOKO’s CEO and Founder Olly Bengough tells us, “while also providing the media and distribution for them to be heard.”
 That means the most state-of-the-art broadcast facilities are now built-in to the fabric of the historic old theatre, alongside its enviously swanky-looking new private members club.

 “We believe that the behind-the-scenes storytelling opportunities for artists, which allows them to take their fans on a journey with them in a way which hasn’t been done before, is truly unique.
 The opportunities for creativity are huge, so culturally we’re hoping our impact will be long-lasting.
 We will be booking over 1,000 shows per year in the new KOKO and we’re proud to remain fully independent.”